Delegated Classification: Problem Setup

 \paragraph{Learning on a budget.} We will be interested in studying learning when certain resources are limited or costly.
-Our main focus will be on the setting where the main cost of learning is the number of labeled examples $n$, but we note that our approach can in principle extend to other forms of learning `effort'.\footnote{For example, \citep{kaplan2020scaling} argue that not only training-set size, but also compute time and architecture depth, are related to accuracy through scaling laws, which have tight connections to the assumptions we discuss in Sec.~\ref{sec:budget-opt_contracts}.} We assume the learner has a monetary budget $B$ to spend on samples, and is interested in maximizing accuracy under budget constraints.
-Let $c_n \ge 0$ be the cost of $n$ samples (assumed to be increasing in $n$), then the learner aims to solve:\looseness=-1
+Our main focus will be on the setting where the main cost of learning is the number of labeled examples $n$, but we note that our approach can in principle extend to other forms of learning `effort'.\footnote{For example, \citep{kaplan2020scaling} argue that not only training-set size, but also computation time and model size are related to accuracy through scaling laws, which have tight connections to the assumptions we discuss in Sec.~\ref{sec:budget-opt_contracts}.} We assume the learner has a monetary budget $B$ to spend on samples, and is interested in maximizing accuracy under budget constraints.
+Let $c_n \ge 0$ be the cost of $n$ samples (assumed to be increasing in $n$), then the learner aims to solve:

-where $h_n$ is the classifier learned from a random dataset of size $|S|=n$.
-We denote $\alpha_n = \acc_D(h_n)$, and note that $\alpha_n$ is a random variable, as is $h_n$ itself.
-When the learner is a self-sufficient entity, and when $\alpha_n$ improves monotonically in $n$, then \eqref{eq:self-suff-problem} admits a trivial solution as the largest affordable $n$.
+where $h_n$ is a classifier learned from a random dataset of size $|S|=n$.
+Note that $h_n$ is a random variable with distribution depending on $n$.
+We denote the out-of-sample accuracy of $h_n$ by $\alpha_n = \acc_D(h_n)$.
+When the learner is a self-sufficient entity, and when the expected $\alpha_n$ improves monotonically in $n$, then $n^*$ in \eqref{eq:self-suff-problem} in naturally the largest affordable $n$ (see Sec.~\ref{sec:budget-opt_contracts}).
+However, as we will see, when learning is \emph{delegated}---this seemingly straightforward observation can break.